mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Explicit Euler

-What we just did is a type of Euler Integration called **explicit euler**.
+What we just did is a type of integration called **explicit euler**.

 To save you future embarrassment, I must point out now that Euler is pronounced "Oiler" not "yew-ler" as it is the last name of the Swiss mathematician [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) who first discovered this technique.